 Butterflies prefer open and sunny areas such as meadows and along woodland edges that provide bright flowers, water sources, and specific host plants for their caterpillars.
 Gardeners have been attracting butterflies to their gardens for some time.
 To encourage butterflies place flowering plants where they have full sun and are protected from the wind.
 They usually look for flowers that provide a good landing platform.
 Butterflies need open areas (e.g., bare earth, large stones) where they can bask, and moist soil from which they wick needed minerals.
 Butterflies eat rotten fruit and even dung, so don't clean up all the messes in your garden!
 By providing a safe place to eat and nest, gardeners can also support the pollination role that butterflies play in the landscape.
-There is a large diversity of butterflies in the Aspen Parkland ecoregion and it is common to see the Grey Copper (Lycaena dione), the Gorgone Checkerspot (Chlosyne gorgone), the Alberta Arctic (Oeneis alberta), the Plains Skipper (Hesperia assiniboia).
+The Prairies Ecozone has over 2,200 species of butterflies and moths.
+In the Moist Mixed Grassland ecoregion and it is common to see the Grey Copper (Lycaena dione), the Gorgone Checkerspot (Chlosyne gorgone), the Alberta Arctic (Oeneis alberta), the Plains Skipper (Hesperia assiniboia).